Santhoshi-Ravi/Santhoshi-Ravi/README.md

 ### Hi there 👋

 Glad you decided to pop into my github page :)
-I am Santhoshi, a software engineer.
+I am Santhoshi, an AI researcher.
 I like solving problems and learning techniques to get better at solving problems.

 Want to know more about me?
 Keep reading ..